overflowy/imap2gmail/README.md

 ## Third-party software

-This project invokes `imapsync` as an external program. `imapsync` is not part of this project’s license unless explicitly included in this repository.
+This project invokes `imapsync` as an external program. `imapsync` is not part of this project’s license.
 See the imapsync project for its own license terms.

 ## License